 Blue Yonder is lending a hand in that area.
 We recently hosted our first Virtual Supply Chain Happy Hour: Community Amidst the Chaos.
 This was a fun way for us to provide an informal setting for supply chain professionals, colleagues, partners and friends to gather to share stories of their experiences in navigating the supply chain ups and downs during this time.

 In our first Happy Hour, we were happy to see more than 50 smiling faces from home offices, living rooms and backyards across the country.
-Hosted by my Blue Yonder colleagues JoAnn Martin and Shri Hariharan, experts in retail and manufacturing, respectively, the conversation flowed freely and felt uniquely familiar regardless of professional or personal backgrounds.
+Hosted by my Blue Yonder colleagues who are experts in retail and manufacturing, the conversation flowed freely and felt uniquely familiar regardless of professional or personal backgrounds.
 The common message was clear: we really are all in this together.

 Some common themes emerged during the 30-minute event, prominent among them was a message of philanthropy, perseverance, thoughtful planning, and hope.
 Following are a few things shared and some of my own thoughts on these themes: